 - 1 tsp cream of tartar

-- 1/2 cup of plain almond milk (vanilla flavoured can be used and will not affect the flavour)
+- 1/2 cup of plain almond milk or coconut milk

 - 2 tbsp extra virgin coconut oil